OH1KH/CqrlogAlpha/compiled/README.md

 You find new cqrlog from folder "src" as file "cqrlog" You can now try command terminal:

-	cd cqrlog  (this is the source root folder, as before) sudo make install
+	cd CqrlogAlpha  (this is the source root folder, as before) sudo make install

 If succeeded you have new version with new help installed.
 If not, you can just copy file "cqrlog" from folder "src" to "/usr/bin"